Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/prerequisites.md

 # Prerequisites

-Before setting up the Snowflake OpenFlow Unstructured Data Pipeline Demo, ensure you have the following requirements in place.
+Before setting up the Unstructured Document Intelligence Demo, ensure you have the following requirements in place.

 !!! warning "Enterprise Requirement"
     This demo requires **Snowflake OpenFlow**, which is currently available only for **Enterprise accounts** as **BYOC (Bring Your Own Cloud)** or **SPCS (Snowpark Container Services) Public Preview**.